KennaSecurity/toolkit/tasks/ms_defender_atp/readme.md

 ## Running Microsoft Defender ATP task

+This toolkit brings in data from MS Defender ATP (https://securitycenter.windows.com/dashboard)

 To run this task you need the following information from Microsoft:

 1. Tenant ID